 ELSA Reading is the Local Group of ELSA for students studying at the University of Reading.
-It is currently an Observer group of ELSA UK with the intention to become a full member at the next National Council Meeting of ELSA UK.
+It is currently an observer group of ELSA UK with the intenion to become a full member at the next National Council Meeting of ELSA UK.
 ELSA Reading is affiliated with ELSA UK and ELSA International.
 This group is also affiliated with Reading University Students’ Union.

-- Vice President for the Student Trainee Exchange Programme (STEP) – Stavriani Sofroni (email@example.com)
+- Vice President for the Student Trainee Exchange Programme (STEP): (email@example.com)

 Guided visit to Westminster Parliament:

 Every year, the first ELSA Reading activity is the guided visit to Westminster Parliament.
 This is an opportunity for ELSA members but also for other law students, to discover how Westminster Parliament works.
 It is an informative tour in both the House of Commons and the House of Lords where attendants inter alia, learn about the Parliament’s history, the procedure required for a Bill to become an Act of Parliament and much about the Westminster Hall which is almost 1000 years old!
 Entrance to the general public is not permitted in the UK Parliament so this is a very unique and exciting opportunity for ELSA Reading!

 A newly inserted activity in ELSA Reading’s list of activities is the visit to the Crown Court at Reading.
 The Crown Court is a criminal court and thus attendants might encounter cases involving murder, rape, paedophilia and more.
 This is an event organised exclusively for ELSA registered members.
 This is a great opportunity for all those who want to see the everyday procedures of trials in the Courts of England and Wales and how barristers deal with the law in a court.
 The past year, ELSA Reading members who attended had the great honour to meet a Crown court judge and ask her various questions.